 The Dedman School of Law, the Perkins School of Theology, and the Lyle School of Engineering shall each appoint, as may be necessary and appropriate, hearing boards composed of staff, faculty and graduate students to hear misconduct cases.

-1. The rosters of persons appointed to these boards shall be made available, as needed, to the Office of the Dean of Student Life.
+1. The rosters of persons appointed to these boards shall be made available, as needed, to the Office of Student Conduct & Community Standards.

 2. All conduct charges against graduate students not enrolled in the Dedman School of Law, the Perkins School of Theology, or the Lyle School of Engineering will be heard through this student conduct review process.